mec560sbu/mec560sbu.github.io/Course_materials.md

 #### Course layout

-All the course slides are available on [google drive](https://drive.google.com/drive/folders/0B51BYOSh3EKQVklRc3QtZy0xUEU?usp=sharing).
-Codes are available on course repository on [github](https://github.com/mec560sbu/mec560sbu.github.io) and on [google drive](https://drive.google.com/drive/u/1/folders/0B51BYOSh3EKQMTEzMEdmOXJ1dzg).
+All documents for the course page are available on course repository on [github](https://github.com/mec560sbu/mec560sbu.github.io) and on [google drive](https://drive.google.com/drive/u/1/folders/0B51BYOSh3EKQMTEzMEdmOXJ1dzg).